-36. Vipin Samar, Vice President of database security product development at Oracle stated in a 2014 press release, "[a]s regulations worldwide increasingly call for more data to be encrypted, organizations need a centralized solution to securely manage all the encryption keys and credential files in their data centers."
+37. Vipin Samar, Vice President of database security product development at Oracle states in a 2014 press release that, "As regulations worldwide increasingly call for more data to be encrypted, organizations need a centralized solution to securely manage all the encryption keys and credential files in their data centers."
 The press release continued by pointing out the importance of secure encryption in the cloud.